(Page Last Updated – 10.14.2020)

 If you would like to provide LIVE video sessions for your students, two tools the TLC recommends are Google Meet or Zoom.

-- Google Meet allows unlimited users and has made recording sessions an option at no cost (through 7/1/2020) ; be sure to sign in using your @lab.icc.edu account.
+- Google Meet allows unlimited users and has made recording sessions an option at no cost (during the COVID situation) ; be sure to sign in using your @lab.icc.edu account.